Envira Gallery Blog

 Close up of locked background image in Photoshop with yellow arrow pointed at padlock icon

 The layer name will change after you click on the padlock.
-Now your photo will be contained in “Layer 0.”
+Now, your photo is contained in “Layer 0.”
 Feel free to rename this layer however you’d like.

 Screenshot of Photoshop's Image menu extended and "Canvas Size" option highlighted

 In the dialog box that appears, make sure to check Relative.
-Then, type in desired width of your border.
-In this case, I’ve chosen to create a 2-inch border around my photo.
+Then, type the desired width of your border.
+In this case, I’ve created a 2-inch border around my photo.

 Within this dialog box, you can also choose your border color.
 Locate the Canvas extension color at the bottom of the box, and select the color you’d like.
-I’ve chosen to keep it simple with a white border.
+I decided to keep it simple with a white border.

 Photoshop's Canvas Size dialog box with "Canvas extension color" highlighted with yellow box

-As soon as you’ve completed these steps, your photo will have a border!
+Click OK, and your photo will have a border as soon as you’ve completed these steps!
 You can change the dimensions of your border by readjusting the canvas size.

 Image in Photoshop workspace surrounded by white border

 If a plain border just isn’t for you, never fear!
-Photoshop CS’s brush tool makes it simple to create a customized border.
+Photoshop’s brush tool makes it simple to create a customized border.
+Here are the steps we’ll follow:

 Vertical image in Photoshop's workspace